-Twitter users to delete accounts as Elon Musk takes over - follow live
+Twitter takeover under way as Musk said to have fired top executives – latest

-Elon Musk latest: Twitter users prepare to delete accounts as billionaire about to take over
+Elon Musk latest: Twitter takeover under way as billionaire fires top executives, report says

 Musk has until Friday to close his deal with Twitter

+Top executives including CEO Parag Agrawal, CFO Ned Segal, and legal chief Vijaya Gadde have all reportedly been fired.

-Billionaire Elon Musk bizarrely arrived at Twitter's San Francisco headquarters carrying a kitchen sink ahead of closing his $44bn deal to purchase the micro-blogging site.
+This after the billionaire bizarrely arrived on Wednesday at Twitter's San Francisco headquarters carrying a kitchen sink ahead of closing his $44bn deal to purchase the micro-blogging site.

 “Entering Twitter HQ – let that sink in!” the Tesla CEO tweeted.